Surveillance camera on a pole, blue sky.

 HNDB313-W/16G: verification code on doorbell label

-Wait another 15 seconds after camera is powered, NOW you can release the reset button.
+Wait another 15 seconds after the camera is powered; now you can release the reset button.

 On the rare occasion, a recorder might exhibit this behavior immediately following a firmware upgrade.